KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization

-\tref{tab:benchmarking} shows kernel benchmarking results using a batch size of 1 for the 4-bit dense kernel implementations, the 4-bit sparse kernel implementations, and the 4-bit packing kernel implementations.
+\tref{tab:benchmarking} shows kernel benchmarking results using a batch size of 1 for the 4-bit dense-and-sparse compression and matrix-vector kernel implementations.
 We show results across different sequence lengths to assess the performance of the kernels at different points during generation.
-We report latency benchmarked on an A6000 GPU and averaged over 1000 runs.
-The results show that for the Key multiplication, we can achieve 1.1-1.2x latency savings, with 1\% outliers relative to the baseline.
-For Values, we can achieve 1.2-1.4x latency savings, with 1\% outliers.
+We report latency benchmarked on an A6000 GPU.
+The results show that for the Key and Value multiplications, we can achieve 1.2-1.6$\times$ and 1.3-1.7$\times$ latency savings, respectively, relative to the baseline.
 We have integrated these kernels into an end-to-end generation pipeline that is able to compress activations dynamically during inference, thereby achieving significant memory savings and allowing for either larger batch sizes or longer sequence lengths.